euler357/STM32_MIDI_Arduino/README.md

 # STM32_MIDI_arduino
 Files for the ubld.it STM MIDI Arduino Board

-## To get our board working with Arduino, it needs a bootloader:
+## To get our board working with Arduino, it needs a bootloader (if you purchased a board from us, this is already installed)
 * Burn generic_boot20_pc13.bin to the board using STM32CubeProgrammer, ST-Link V2 (clone), uBld.it ST-Link Clone to 0.050" 2x10 adapter board, and a tag-connect for STM32.
 (https://www.tag-connect.com/product/tc2030-ctx-nl-stdc14-for-use-with-stm32-processors-with-stlink-v3)  You can also use st-flash or other STM32F103-compatible SWD programming hw/sw tools.
 * Set the Arduino software according to the Arduino setting screenshot (Arduino_STM32_Screenshot.jpg)